kamlesh-microsoft/msteams-app-rewardsandrecognition/Wiki/Deployment-Guide.md

 5. Enter a "Base Resource Name", which the template uses to generate names for the other resources.

 * The app service names `[Base Resource Name]`, must be available.
-For example, if you select `contosorewardandrecognition` as the base name, the names `contosorewardandrecognition` must be available (not taken); otherwise, the deployment will fail with a Conflict error.
+For example, if you select `contosoawardster` as the base name, the names `contosoawardster` must be available (not taken); otherwise, the deployment will fail with a Conflict error.

 * Remember the base resource name that you selected.
 We will need it later.